 - Check BP every 3-6 months

-🔶 Stage 1 Hypertension
+🔴 Stage 1 Hypertension

-130-139/80-89What it means: You have high blood pressure that requires attention.
+You have high blood pressure that requires attention.
+Lifestyle changes and possible medication consultation.

 - Aggressive lifestyle modifications

-- Consider medication if high cardiovascular risk
+- Consider medication if high CV risk

 - Monitor BP regularly